efkarst/washington-hikes-cli/README.md

 ## Installation

-To run Washington Hikes clone the repository to your machine: https://github.com/efkarst/washington-hikes-cli
+To run Washington Hikes clone the repository to your machine: https://github.com/efkarst/washington-hikes-cli.
+Use Ruby >= 2.5.1 and run "bundle install" to install dependencies.

 ## Usage
-Run ./bin/washington-hikes and follow the on screen prompts.
+Run "ruby ./bin/washington-hikes" and follow the on screen prompts.

 ## Contributing